limdima/MICB475_Team3/Experimental Aim 2/Unique ASV's to look into/Unique to RRMS.md

 Bacteroides eggerthii (100) --> "5cc8602f11bd55a73d752cd25486851c"
   - involved in SCFA production and gut homeostasis

+- Bacteroides eggerthii has been shown to weakly stimulate TLR4 (a patterun recognition receptor) that is usually on immune cells and can detect LPS in gram negative bacteria (triggering imflammation).
+It also causes less expression of certain markers (CD40, CD80 and CD86) on dendritic cells - which are important for activating t-cells (also minimizes immune responses).
+Thus it has immune-modulating properties.
+    - *cite: Tiemblo Martín, M., Coccimiglio, M., Andretta, E., De Simone Carone, L., Bell, A., Gerpe-Amor, T., Di Carluccio, C., Molinaro, A., van Kooyk, Y., Juge, N., Chiodo, F., Di Lorenzo, F., & Silipo, A. (2025).
+The human gut Bacteroides eggerthii expresses a new galactofuranose-containing lipooligosaccharide with weak immunostimulatory properties.
+Carbohydrate polymers, 348(Pt A), 122833. https://doi.org/10.1016/j.carbpol.2024.122833*

+- Bacteroides generally adaptive well to changes in the GI tract

 Ihubacter massiliensis (90.13) --> "cb496efaf130bb30fdf9d58d6cc54d85"
   - production of SCFA (acetate, butyrate, and propionate)